-This summer, for Adeline’s third birthday, we had a Hello Kitty birthday party.
+This summer, for Adeline’s third birthday, we had a Hello Kitty party.
 My mom, sister and dear friend Chris from high school were all in town, so we had lots of help for the day.
 This was especially great because I was so sick during my first trimester.

-If you have a little girl who loves Hello Kitty like Adeline, I hope this post inspires you in planning your own Hello Kitty birthday party.
+If you have a little girl who loves Hello Kitty like Adeline, I hope this post inspires you in planning your own Hello Kitty party.
 I’ve tried to detail everything, but if you have questions, don’t hesitate to ask.
 These party posts are always a favorite of mine to share!
 I think I have as much fun planning as the kids do attending.

 A big theme that I noticed as I wrote this post is that I bought MOST of the supplies on clearance at Target or from the Target dollar section (read my shopping Target clearance tips).
-Adeline started expressing an interest in Hello Kitty last fall, so I thought about the party for many months prior to the actual event.
+Adeline started expressing an interest in a Hello Kitty party last fall, so I thought about the party for many months prior to the actual event.
 You can save big money when you are planning well in advance for a birthday party.
 Most of the items were bought 50-90% off, which is pretty awesome.

 Hello Kitty Invitation